 Are you feeling the strain of the juggle?
 Too many balls in the air and not enough ‘me time’?
 Stressed out at work and at home?
 You could be headed toward career burnout.
 Psychologist Clea Wallage shares her tips for spotting the warning signs and reigniting your spark.

-In 2019 the World Health Organisation (WHO) officially recognised burnout as a syndrome “resulting from chronic workplace stress that has not been successfully managed”.
-It relates specifically to an occupational context and is characterised by three things:
+In 2019 the World Health Organization (WHO) officially recognized burnout as a syndrome “resulting from chronic workplace stress that has not been successfully managed.”
+It relates specifically to an occupational context and is characterized by three things: